-On average, every year That’s Mandarin welcomes more than 3000 students from all over the world.
-Since 2008, we’ve welcomed over 300 individual campers annually to join our Summer Chinese Camp.
+Since 2008, we’ve welcomed over 10,000 campers within our Summer Chinese Camps.
 We also organize many different tour groups, such as school trips, based on our clients’ specific requirements.
-You may click here to find out more about our school trips.
+You may visit this page to find out more about our school trips.
 Most of our students come from North America, Europe, and Asia.

 What is the difference between Full Camp and Homestay Camp?

 The main difference between Full Camp and Homestay Camp is the accommodation.
 Full Campers stay in our hotel accommodation, whereas Homestay students stay with a Chinese host family.